We have put together some tips to help you complete the application form here.

 Once this initial assessment has been completed the website will re-open for further applications should there be funds available.
 This process will be repeated until all the funds are allocated.

 - HOW DO I APPLY?

 Applications will be completed online on the Growth Hub website.
-At 10am on Monday 28th September, the link to apply will be at the top of this page.
+The link to apply will be at the top of this page when applications open.